 Unfortunately, finding the proper amount of potting soil can be difficult – especially if you happen to need a large amount of it or require a specific potting soil mix.
-We’re going to take a look at the importance of potting soil, whether you should make your own soil mix, and where you can purchase bulk potting soil.
+We’re going to take a look at the importance of potting soil, whether you should make your own soil mix, and that you can purchase bulk potting soil at Sequoia Soil Company.

 Keep reading for more information!

 Potting soil is important to new plants because it retains high levels of nutrients and moisture which will help newly potted plants to grow.
 While you could place your plants into any dirt, potting soil is specifically mixed to incorporate certain levels of solid materials, oxygen, and water.

 Additionally, using a rich blend of potting soil will help keep your plants upright, even when the weather is a bit windy.